-Covid 19 coronavirus: ; We contact trace only 185 cases a day
+Covid 19 coronavirus: Health Minister can't confirm when payment to GPs will be made; we contact trace only 185 cases a day

 • Businesses in the dark about contact tracing needs under level 3/

-The Government announced this week it was allocating an extra $55 million to the 12 public health units.
+The Government announced this week it was allocating an extra $55m to the 12 public health units.

 Stuff reports the ministry was waiting for that funding boost to be approved by Cabinet and announced by the Prime Minister before releasing the report, and the Government wanted to have a response ready before it was published.